-- 1. The doctoral student is expected to provide a cogent presentation that, at a minimum, addresses: - a.
-The program of research that is being pursued by the three manuscripts; - b.
-The background, significance, and theoretical foundation of the research projects being proposed; - c.
-The potential contributions to science and society the manuscripts are designed to make; - d.
-The research questions, hypotheses, methods, and data analytic plan being proposed for the manuscripts; and - e.
-The target peer- review journal(s) for each manuscript.
-A rationale for each journal selected must be provided. - 2.
+- a.
+The doctoral student is expected to provide a cogent presentation that, at a minimum, addresses: - (1) The program of research that is being pursued by the three manuscripts; - (2) The background, significance, and theoretical foundation of the research projects being proposed; - (3) The potential contributions to science and society the manuscripts are designed to make; - (4) The research questions, hypotheses, methods, and data analytic plan being proposed for the manuscripts; and - (5) The target peer- review journal(s) for each manuscript.
+A rationale for each journal selected must be provided. - b.
 The selection of the targeted peer-review journals for publication must be approved by the dissertation committee.
-A three-fourths positive vote must be reached during the dissertation proposal meeting. - 3.
+A three-fourths positive vote must be reached during the dissertation proposal meeting. - c.
 Passing the dissertation proposal requires a three-fourths positive vote of the dissertation committee.